Arab cuisine: Regional differences

 There are many regional differences in the Arab cuisine.
-For instance, mujadara in Syria and Lebanon is different from mujadara in Jordan and Palestine.
+For instance, mujadara in Syria and Lebanon is different from mujadara in Jordan and Palestinian culture.
 Some dishes, such as mansaf (the national dish of Jordan), are native to certain countries and rarely, if ever, make an appearance in other countries.

 Unlike most Western recipes, cinnamon is used in meat dishes, as well as in sweets such as baklava.
 Dishes such as tajine and couscous can differ from Morocco to Libya, each having their own unique preparation.
 Other dishes, such as the Andalucian-Moorish bastilla and albondigas have different traditional spice mixes and fillings.

-Many Arabic food words are borrowed from Aramaic, the language spoken by the Christian Nabataean inhabitants of Iraq and Syria.
+Many Arabic food words are borrowed from Aramaic, the language originally spoken by the indigenous Christian inhabitants of Iraq and Syria.

 Regional Arab cuisines

 Arabian Peninsula

-Eastern Arabian cuisine today is the result of a combination of diverse influences, incorporating Levantine and Yemeni cuisines.
+South Arabian and Eastern Arabian cuisine today is the result of a combination of diverse influences, incorporating Levantine and Yemeni cuisines.

-Bukhari rice (رز بخاري) (ruz al Bukhari) is a very popular dish eaten in the Hejaz district of Saudi Arabia.
+Bukhari rice (رز بخاري) (ruz al Bukhari) is commonly eaten in the Hejaz region of Saudi Arabia.
 It is made with spicy tomato sauce, flavoured chicken and a fresh salad.